Oussama Assaidi: Heerenveen

 Assaidi made his Heerenveen debut in a 1–0 loss at home to arch-rivals Groningen, where he came on in the 71st minute as a substitute for Paulo Henrique.
 He also scored his first goal for Heerenveen in the second round of the KNVB Cup in a 7–0 away win against SDC Putten.
 After coming off the bench in the next three league games, Assaidi was given his first place in the starting line-up for in an away match against Willem II, which Heerenveen lost 4–1.
 Assaidi's first league goal for Heerenveen came in a 3–1 defeat to Heracles, which was also the first game where he played the full 90 minutes for the club.
 Assaidi lost his starting place towards the end of the season, with only 2 starts in the last 14 games of the season.
-It was during this period that Assaidi received the first red card of his career in an away match against Roda JC, after just nine minutes.
+During this period, Assaidi received the first red card of his career in an away match against Roda JC, after just nine minutes.

 Under new manager Ron Jans, Assaidi became a key figure in the side.
 With two goals against his old club De Graafschap and Vitesse, combined with two assists against De Graafschap and NAC Breda, Assaidi was responsible for four goals in the first six games, the same number of goals that he created in his whole previous season.
 Assaidi had his best month in November 2010, when he scored in a 2–0 win against Excelsior, and delivered two assists against Heracles (3–2), 1 against Feyenoord (2–2) and 2 against Willem II (5–0).
-In December, Assaidi displayed a Man of the Match performance in a home match against defending champions Twente, where, despite an ankle injury, Assaidi led Heerenveen to a crushing 6–2 win over the champions by scoring the first hat-trick of his career, whilst also delivering two assists and winning a penalty.
+In December, Assaidi displayed a Man of the Match performance in a home match against defending champions Twente, where, despite an ankle injury, Assaidi led Heerenveen to a 6–2 win over the champions by scoring the first hat-trick of his career, whilst also delivering two assists and winning a penalty.
 After the match, he was applauded for his performance by Jans, who said that Assaidi deserved a "10 out of 10 for his play".
 His performances would later be rewarded with a first international call-up by Morocco national team head coach Erik Gerets for a friendly against Niger.